ParallelMaths/parallel/pages/7-25-easter-challenges.md

 `3/2 × 5/4 = (3 × 5)/(2 × 4) = 15/8 = 225/120`

-We now see that when the fractions are arranged in increasing numerical order the order is:
+We now see that when the fractions are arranged in increasing numerical order, the order is:

 `2/3 × 4/5`, `2/3 ÷ 4/5`, `2/3 + 4/5`, `3/2 × 5/4`, `3/2 + 5/4`